razroo/codemorph/README.md

 The `effects` function is the other side of the coin with regards to the codeMorph library.

-Whereas the `morphCode` function mentioned above will edit a file, the `effects` function is meant to be used alongside creating a new file for the first/code generation.
+Whereas the `morphCode` function mentioned above will edit a file, the `effects` function is meant to be used alongside creating a new file for the first time/when generating a new code feature.
 For instance, if you were creating a new Angular componnet, you would use the effect for angular component.

 ```ts